shuangxiangkan/Leecode/README.md

 + string
 + tree
 + double pointer

 etc. For some more difficult algorithms, training questions will be a little more, such as dynamic programming.

+There is a one-to-one correspondence between these questions and Leecode.
+For example, P81 corresponds to question 81 of Leecode.
+P16dot19 corresponds to 16.19 in the interview questions.